 First and foremost ... best cover yet.
 A wagon of startled doxies pulled by God-knows-what is accosted by a red-robed dude and his captive troll while the triple-flail-armed driver looks on.
 Nice!
 Painted by Elrohir.

 Second ... an ad for newly released miniatures of the various demons plus Orcus and Demogorgon.
-The Type IV looks more like "naked guy with wings" than they are typically portrayed, which I think makes him creepier than the "OMG DEMON!" look.
+The Type VI looks more like "naked guy with wings" than they are typically portrayed, which I think makes him creepier than the "OMG DEMON!" look.

 Big announcement from Tim Kask ...
 Dragon is going monthly!
 Oh, and they're finally sending checks out to authors and artists!
 He also announces coming fiction in The Dragon from L. Sprague DeCamp and Andre Norton, as well as fiction from Fritz Leiber in this issue.